Pasonnn/crypto-payment-gateway/README.md

 ## 📌 Project Overview

-This project is a **Crypto Payment Gateway** that enables users to make payments using cryptocurrencies like **Ethereum, and USDT on EVM chains**.
+This project is a **Crypto Payment Gateway** that enables users to make payments using cryptocurrencies like **Bitcoin, Ethereum, and USDT on EVM chains**.
 It provides a secure and decentralized way for merchants to accept crypto transactions.

 ## 📂 Project Structure